-The comprehensive examination is given the 2nd week of the spring term.
-It consists of 7 essay questions that address information gleaned from the core courses required in the MACD program.
 Students taking the examination will be given a grade of pass, pass subject to revision, or fail.
 Students who receive a grade of "pass subject to revision" will be asked to complete an oral defense of each answer needing additional support.
-If it is deemed after this oral defense that the student has adequate command of the subject matter at hand, their grade will be changed to "pass.
-Students earning a grade of "fail" on the examination will be asked to retake the examination the following spring and will receive a failing grade in 612E.
-During this time, students are advised to work with their major advisor regarding a plan of remediation.
+If it is deemed after this oral defense that the student has adequate command of the subject matter at hand, their grade will be changed to "pass".
+Students earning a grade of "fail" on the examination will be asked to retake the examination the following term and will receive a failing grade in 6122-6123.
+During this time, students are advised to work with their advisor regarding a plan of remediation.